Chasmiccoder/Elemental-Ai/README.md

 npm install lodash jquery --save

-Then write the code in a folder called dist, in a file names bundle.js Then create an empty file bundle.js in the root folder, and run this command
+Then write the code in a file named bundle.js in the root directory Then create an empty file bundle.js in the dist folder, and run this command

-browserify dist/bundle.js -o bundle.js
+browserify bundle.js -o dist/bundle.js

 Now, bundle.js in the root folder has the code from dist/bundle.js and the required code from lodash and jquery

 Do the same, but for Dracula js

+Things done during Dracula Trial Run: npm install --save graphdracula raphael browserify bundle.js -o dist/bundle.js

 Reference Links:
 https://stackoverflow.com/questions/7034/graph-visualization-library-in-javascript